JonBYR/JonBYR.github.io/docs/index.md

 # About Me
 Hello, my name is Jonathan Byrne.
 I am a currently in the last year of my MComp Games Computing degree at the University of Lincoln and am interested in programming in C++, C#, Python and Java.
 I also have experience using Github and am currently learning Linux.
-I also have experience using the game engines Unity and Unreal and have particpated in game jams throught my studies at university.
+I also have experience using the game engines Unity and Unreal and have participated in game jams throught my studies at university.
 Below you will find some of the projects I have done at university and the links to their repositories, however the link to all of the repostories for my work [here](https://github.com/JonBYR).

 # Projects